nzsolt222/game_of_life/README.md

 or use `cmake-gui`.

-To compile and run (if you're on a Windows system): use cmake-gui and Visual Studio 2012
+To compile and run (if you're on a Windows system):

+1. use cmake-gui and Visual Studio 2013
+2. run the compiled binrary version under bin/windows folder

 ##Controls